irworkshop/accountability_datacleaning/state/ms/lobby/docs/ms_lobby_diary.md

 3. Check ranges
 4. Is there anything blank or missing?
 5. Check for consistency issues
-6. Create a five-digit ZIP Code called `ZIP5`
+6. Create a five-digit ZIP Code called `zip_clean`
 7. Create a `YEAR` field from the transaction date
 8. Make sure there is data on both parties to a transaction